steve-leo254/sales_system/README.md

 # sales_system
-when exstablishing or after exstablishing a business a  alot is required but with the rumpute rise of new technology tools this has been made easy<br>
+when exstablishing or after exstablishing a business a  alot is required but with the rumpute rise of new technology tools this has been made easy.<br>
+Markel Tech Solutions has made it  for there clients with software  known as CLX <br>
-clx is a software developed by markel techsolutions that assised new enterpreneurs monitize there business <br>
+CLX was a developed to  assists  to assist mankind monitize there business  from day to day <br>
-   <H1> WHAT THE CLX OFFERS </H1>
+   <H1> WHAT THE SOFTWARE'S OFFERS </H1>
     <li>- SALES Monitization</li>
     <li>- STOCK Monitization</li>
     <li>-  Item monitization</li>